Luke 15:1-7 · Luke · Updated April 25, 2026

 Summary

-The passage in Luke 15:1-7 is a parable spoken by Jesus, highlighting the theme of seeking and finding the lost.
-The setting is during Jesus' ministry, where he attracts a crowd of tax collectors and sinners eager to hear him (15:1).
-This gathering prompts the Pharisees and scribes, religious leaders of the time, to complain about Jesus associating with such individuals and eating with them (15:2).
-In response to their murmuring, Jesus begins to tell a parable, which is a simple story used to convey a deeper message (15:3).
+Luke 15:1-7 presents a parable spoken by Jesus about seeking and finding the lost.
+During Jesus' ministry, he attracts a crowd of tax collectors and sinners eager to hear him (15:1).
+Pharisees and scribes, religious leaders of the time, complain about Jesus associating with such individuals and eating with them (15:2).
+In response to their murmuring, Jesus tells a parable, a simple story used to convey a deeper message (15:3).

-In the parable, Jesus describes a shepherd who has a hundred sheep and loses one of them (15:4).
-The shepherd leaves the ninety-nine sheep in the wilderness to search for the one that is lost.
-He continues his search until he finds the lost sheep, and when he does, he joyfully places it on his shoulders (15:5).
-Upon returning home, the shepherd calls his friends and neighbors to celebrate with him, expressing his joy at finding the lost sheep (15:6).
+Jesus describes a shepherd with a hundred sheep who loses one (15:4).
+The shepherd leaves the ninety-nine sheep in the wilderness to search for the lost one.
+He searches until he finds the Lost Sheep and joyfully places it on his shoulders (15:5).
+Upon returning home, the shepherd calls his friends and neighbors to celebrate with him, expressing his joy at finding the Lost Sheep (15:6).

 Chiastic structure